-Lane Community College in Eugene, Oregon offers their students the ability to connect easily to local apprenticeship opportunities.
-The HVAC apprenticeship program at LCC is integrated with the school's curriculum, so that students can earn credits towards an Associate of Applied Science degree while working in the field as an apprentice.
+Lane Community College in Eugene, Oregon offers its students the ability to connect easily to local apprenticeship opportunities.
+The HVAC apprenticeship program at LCC is integrated with the school's curriculum so that students can earn credits towards an Associate of Applied Science degree while working in the field as an apprentice.

-In order to qualify for an apprenticeship, students must have a high school diploma or GED, minimum of a 'C' grade in high school algebra (or equivalent Math 60/65, or Math 70), and the applicant must be at least 18 years.
+To qualify for an apprenticeship, students must have a high school diploma or GED, a minimum of a 'C' grade in high school algebra (or equivalent Math 60/65, or Math 70), and the applicant must be at least 18 years old.

 The Joint Apprentice Training Committee at the Local 392 Training Center in Cincinnati, Ohio offers a state-approved HVAC apprenticeship program, as well as programs for plumbers and pipefitters.
 The apprenticeship lasts five years, at the end of which apprentices are eligible to work and earn journeyman's wages.